LuckiestOne23/CovidGer/README.md

 Please put every PDF into the "pdf"-Folder.
 The "numbers"-Folder is just there for template matching and has to be copied.
 The program takes round about 1.5 seconds per PDF so you might want to get yourself a cup of tea when converting great amounts.
+Scraping.py and pdfRead.py have to be in the same folder for it to work.
+Run scraping.py first and wait for it to finish.

 So far the only district available is Vorpommern-Greifswald.
 Just crop the image with different values and test with cv2.imshow() until you get fitting values for other districts.
 Feel free to add your cropping-values.